Santos Escobar: Lucha Libre AAA Worldwide (2013–2019)

-On October 18, 2013, El Hijo del Fantasma made a surprise jump to Lucha Libre AAA Worldwide (AAA), debuting at the Héroes Inmortales VII event as the newest member of El Consejo, a rudo stable made up of former CMLL wrestlers.
-In his debut, he made it to the finals of the Copa Antonio Peña, before losing to La Parka.
-On December 8 at Guerra de Titanes, Fantasma teamed with El Consejo stablemates Silver King and El Texano, Jr. to unsuccessfully challenge Los Psycho Circus (Monster Clown, Murder Clown and Psycho Clown) for the AAA World Trios Championship.
+On October 18, 2013, El Hijo del Fantasma made a surprise jump to Lucha Libre AAA Worldwide (AAA) at Héroes Inmortales VII as the newest member of El Consejo, a rúdo stable made up of former CMLL wrestlers.
+He made it to the finals of the Copa Antonio Peña, before losing to La Parka.
+On December 8, at Guerra de Titanes, Fantasma and El Consejo stablemates Silver King and Texano Jr. unsuccessfully challenged Los Psycho Circus (Monster Clown, Murder Clown and Psycho Clown) for the AAA World Trios Championship.
 On August 17, 2014, at Triplemanía XXII, El Hijo del Fantasma won a ten-way elimination match to unify the AAA Fusión and AAA Cruiserweight Championships, becoming the first AAA World Cruiserweight Champion.
-On September 20, 2015, Fantasma became the new leader of the La Sociedad stable.
-On March 19, 2017, El Hijo del Fantasma lost the World Cruiserweight Championship to Johnny Mundo.
+On October 12, he successfully defended the title in an eight-man ladder match at Héroes Inmortales VIII.
+He also retained the title against Fénix on March 18, 2015, at Rey de Reyes.
+At Triplemanía XXIII on August 9, he, alongside Texano Jr. and Pentagón Jr., unsuccessfully challenged Los Hell Brothers (Averno, Chessman and Cibernético) for the trios title in a three-way steel cage match also involving Angélico, Fénix and Jack Evans.

-On October 1, 2017, at Héroes Inmortales XI, Fantasma won the 2017 Copa Antonio Peña tournament, which meant he also earned the vacant AAA Latin American Championship.
-He subsequently became involved in a long running storyline with Texano Jr., initially over the Latin American champions, with a steel cage match at Guerra de Titanes that El Hijo del Fantasma won by disqualification.
-After the match, it was announced that the two would face off in a Luchas de Apuestas at the Rey de Reyes show.
-On March 4, 2018, at the Rey de Reyes show, El Hijo del Fantasma defeated Texano Jr., forcing the latter to have all his hair shaved off as a result.
+On September 20, El Hijo del Fantasma became the new leader of the La Sociedad stable.
+At Guerra de Titanes on January 20, 2017, he defeated Garza Jr. to retain the AAA World Cruiserweight Championship, but lost it at Rey de Reyes on March 19 to Johnny Mundo.
+At Triplemanía XXV on August 26, Fantasma and Texano Jr. were involved in a three-way tables, ladders, and chairs match for Mundo's AAA Mega Championship, AAA Latin American Championship and AAA World Cruiserweight Championship, where Mundo retained all of his titles.
+On October 1, at Héroes Inmortales XI, Fantasma won the 2017 Copa Antonio Peña tournament, which meant he also earned the now-vacant AAA Latin American Championship.
+He subsequently became involved in a long running storyline with Texano Jr., initially over the title, which saw El Hijo del Fantasma win a steel cage match by disqualification at Guerra de Titanes on January 26, 2018.
+After the match, it was announced that the two would face off in a Luchas de Apuestas ("bet match") at Rey de Reyes on March 4, where El Hijo del Fantasma defeated Texano Jr., forcing the latter to have all his hair shaved off as a result.